Manchester United at home the FA Cup prize for Huddersfield Town or Birmingham City

 Neither side could muster a winner at the John Smith's Stadium at the weekend as Steve Mounié’s header midway through the first-half was cancelled out by Blues' Lukas Jutkiewicz.

-And should David Wagner's men come through there Midlands clash victorious, Town's boss will be hoping for a repeat of the Premier League victory at the John Smith's Stadium earlier this season.
+And should David Wagner's men come through their Midlands clash victorious, Town's boss will be hoping for a repeat of the Premier League victory in West Yorkshire earlier this season.

-That win was Town's best performance of the season with the Terriers defying all the the pre-match odds by recording an emphatic 2-1 victory over Jose Mourinho's men .
+That win was Town's best performance of the season with the Terriers defying all the pre-match odds by recording an emphatic 2-1 victory over Jose Mourinho's men .

 Beforehand, the Birmingham City replay at St Andrew's replay has been confirmed for Tuesday, February 6 (kick-off 7.45pm) with tickets on sale to Priority 1, 2 and 3 supporters via the Huddersfield Town website from this evening.